corentinbranchereau/NBA-predictions/README.md

 # NBA Predictions

 This project aims to build a betting model that earns money.
 I used Python (Keras, Tensorflow, Scikit learn, Pandas, Numpy), to create the pipeline and the models.
-The system works in real time: you can see the day to day prediction, and the current balance on (my website)[http://deep-learning.corentinbranchereau.com/]
+The system works in real time: you can see the day to day prediction, and the current balance on (my website: deep-learning.corentinbranchereau.com)[http://deep-learning.corentinbranchereau.com/]

-## Results
+# Results

 Finaly, after weeks of data cleaning and a couple of different deep learning models, I found a combination that seems to work quite well.
 I built three different models : a  Sequential Neural Network, a Support Vector Machine, and a Naive Bayes model, that take as input the stats from past games, and as an output the probability that the home team is going to win.
 I trained this model with data from seasons 2015-2016 and 2016-2017.